mczionjohnson/Penguin-Book-Library/README.md

 # gitignore the public/uploads
 we are not only using it for development this folder with be generated on the hosting side (e.g. heroku) during production

+### git push

+### file pond to upload images to our database
+file preview
+file resize
+file encode

+# no more use of multipart form
+since we are using filepond to encode, there is no more use of enctype="multipart/form-data" class in view no more upload.single('cover') in route POST request filePond will send JSON Objects as data
+'data' is in 64-bits

+# update the model
+edit coverImageName to coverImage {type: Buffer}
+added coverImageType for {png,gif,jpeg}
+update the virtual object for views to use removed const coverImageBasePath and require ('path')

+# updating Controller
+function removeBookCover(fileName){} removed since we are not dealing with files removed fs and path global var

+# create a saveCover function for JSON object from filepond
+parsed the JSON object from view checked the image type then grab the cover as data covert to buffer as buffer.from() specifying the bit = 'base64' then save to book.coverImage row in book model also grab the type of image and save to model

+# removed in POST request of controller
+const uploadPath
+const fileName = req.file != null ? req.file.filename : null
+coverImageName: fileName,

+# issues with Buffer object in Db from conversion in route
+this cannot be displayed to client so we use virtualObject() in model to grab coverImage and coverImageType then convert the Buffer back to string which is base64 we then use it to reference the image and display in HTMl data object using backticks ``

+# update .gitignore
+you can delete the public/uploads and remove it in the .gitignore too